 Studio Animal: Self-initiated projects have been a big part of Animal’s directive and how we function, ever since the beginning.
 We manage to make time for these projects on evenings, weekends - whenever we’re not working for our brands.
 They’re then executed with the help of delegation that’s mindful to our team’s capacity, plus numerous hours of discussions and work.

 Studio Animal: Indianama started as just another odd discussion over coffee.
 As we brainstormed over what we could do to celebrate 69 years of Independence, we found ourselves keen on maps, and how we could play around with them.
 We then decided to make it a collaborative project.
 While the coordination process felt simple on the surface - we invited artists, they chose their themes and produced artwork that based on events that held importance in the 69 year old journey - it’s the handling that needed attention and care.
 The one thing we fussed about, as always, was the quality of artworks, which we managed to achieve by attentive curation of artists.

-We fancy a lot of them for different reasons, though the ones that stand out the most are:
+Studio Animal: We fancy a lot of them for different reasons, though the ones that stand out the most are the following.

 Studio Animal: For people who’ve grown up here, lived here all their lives, Indianama came across as refreshing, a novel take on the imagery of India they’re used to.
 Another interesting facet was the kind of conversations it started, as some of these people have lived through these events and had firsthand accounts to share.
 For them, artistic representation of these events held more value than solely visual.